 Social Workers are employed in areas such as acute care, long-term care, child and family services, financial assistance/disability support, community mental health and addictions, justice, education, staffing and classification, and the federal government.

-They also work for non-governmental organizations such as the Catholic Family Services Bureau, and in private practice.
+They also work for non-governmental organizations and in private practice.
 There are currently about 328 Registered Social Workers on PEI and about 51 are registered as working in private practice on PEI.
 The provincial government is the largest employer.